huggingface/blog/rl-benchmark.md

 From this graph we can conclude that rlpyt and sample-factory seem to have higher throughput / scale better.
 Though rlpyt has had no support since 2020 and was not the most user friendly it took some time to setup.
 With respect to Rllib, it seems like it actually decreases from 8 workers - which is seems strange but is explained in the next paragraph.
 When compared to Stable Baselines 3, Sample-Factory has the benefit of being able to scale by increasing the number of environments per worker, while in the first, there is the restriction of using a single environment per worker.

 It's important notice, in Sample-Factory's [paper](https://arxiv.org/pdf/2006.11751.pdf), they obtain higher throughput than rlpyt, while in this plot, we don't see that.
 The explanation is that: 1. the neural networks are different: in sample-factory they use ResNet Impala, whereas in rlpyt the architecture is AtariNet; 2. the batch size used underutilizes the GPU, while the idea is that Sample-Factory exploits the most out of the hardware.
 The second reason also explains why Rllib's behaviour in the first graph: such a number of workers and environments per worker is better used with larger batch sizes.
-We confirmed those explanations by checking the models used by the libraries and running experiments with larger batches of size 8192, which are shown below:
+We confirmed those explanations by checking the models used by the libraries and running experiments with larger batches of size 8192 on the super computer Jean Zay, which are shown below:

 <img src="assets/101_rl-benchmark/throughput_minigrid_large.png" alt="Throughput measurements for MiniGrid"/>

 ### Performance

-To investigate the performances, we decided to use RedBlueDoors-6x6-v0, a slightly simpler problem than **MiniGrid-MemoryS11-v0**.
-Three libraries of our test (Rlpyt, Sample-Factory and Rllib) contained support to LSTMs and good documentation.
-These libraries provided PPO-LSTM policies with hyper-parameters adapted to this environment and all of them were able to solve the task by getting final rewards greater than 0.9 indicating implementations that should be trustable (according to this limited metric….).
-Hyper-parameters can be found in the end of the post.
+To investigate the performances, we ended using the same RedBlueDoors-6x6-v0, as MiniGrid-SimpleCrossingS9N1-v0 was more complex and harder to benchmark.
+Three libraries of the chosen libraries - Rlpyt, Sample-Factory and Rllib, contained support to LSTMs and good documentation.
+These libraries provided PPO-LSTM policies with hyperparameters adapted to this environment, and all of them were able to solve the task by getting final rewards greater than 0.9 indicating implementations that should be trustable (according to this limited metric….).
+Hyperparameters can be found at the end of the post.

 ## Deepmind Lab